neobotix/neo_mpo_500/README.md

 ## Usage:

-1. edit the configuration of each ROS-Node to meet your needs
+1. Edit the configuration of each ROS-Node to meet your needs

-2. use the bringup.launch file for basic startup
+2. Use the bringup.launch file for basic startup

-3. use the navigation.launch file for starting up MoveBase and SLAM or AMCL
+3. Use the navigation.launch file for starting up MoveBase and SLAM or AMCL

-4. create your own .launch file
+4. Create your own .launch file

 ### ROSlaunch files: